 child in crib

-©Istockphoto.com/Kenneth C. Zirkel
+©iStockphoto.com/Kenneth C. Zirkel

 cribs

-The standard full-size crib mattress is 27¼ inches by 52 inches, and the crib 30 inches by 54 inches.
-Compact and portable cribs are 26¼ inches by 39½ inches.
+The standard full-size crib mattress is 27¼ inches by 52 inches.

 Safety standards for cribs assume a child less than 35 inches high, and under the age of 2.
 If cribs are used for taller or older babies, the babies run the risk of falling out.